 Where $\mathbf{L_{h,t}^p}$ is the $h$-th column of $\mathbf{L_t^p}$.
 If we approach this iteratively, the firm repeats this operation on the remaining available funds until the objective is reached.
-Formally, letting $M^h$ be the amount of duos allocated to phase $h$ and $(i,j^h)\in\mathcal A$ be the latent pool of available funds, we can write:
+Formally, letting $M^h$ be the latent amount of duos allocated to phase $h$ and $\A$ be the latent pool of available funds, we obtain the rule:

-\\ \textbf{Adaptation} In this version of the model demand is exogenous and unsatisfied demand accumulates without maximum delay.\footnote{The firm can therefore be seen as a monopolist} The firm increases its stock of raw materials $I_1$ by $n^*/\d^*\approx\mu_d$ every period.
-Importantly, all phases can experience an accumulation of inflows stocks and thus phases that lag behind then need to be reinforced with additional workforce.
-Let $I_{h,t}$ be the stock of inflows for phase $h$ at time $t$.
+\\ \textbf{Adaptation} In this version of the model demand is exogenous and unsatisfied demand accumulates without maximum delay.\footnote{The firm may thus be seen as a monopolist since the clients do not back out.} The firm increases its stock of raw materials $I_1$ by $n^*/\d^*\approx\mu_d$ every period.
+Importantly, all phases can experience an accumulation of inflows stocks and thus phases that lag behind need to be reinforced with additional workforce.
+Let $I_{h,t}$ be the stock of inflows in phase $h$ at time $t$.
 The term $\tau/T_h$ represents the maximum number of flows that can be processed in $\tau$ periods by one duo of funds.
 Hence the firm may need to allocate $I_h / (\tau/T_h)$ additional duos to phase $h$.
 This mechanism shall be deemed \textit{reactive adaptation}.

-Besides, the firm may decide to produce at a faster rate in order to offset slowdowns.
-For this sake, the firm wants to produce $r\geq1$ times its production target $Q^*$.
-To avoid heavy excess production the firm automatically sets $r=1$ when excess starts being visible (i.e. when $V_{H,t}<0$, see eq. \eqref{eq:V}).
+Besides, the firm may decide to produce at a faster pace in order to offset slowdowns.
+For this sake, the firm wants to produce $r\geq1$ times its production target.
+To prevent this from backfiring as a heavy excess production, the firm automatically sets $r=1$ when excess starts being visible (i.e. when $V_{H,t}<0$, see eq. \eqref{eq:V}).
 While facing delays, however, the firm wants to allocate $rC_h^*$ duos to phase $h$.
 This mechanism shall be deemed \textit{proactive planning}.

 Accounting for these mechanisms, the allocation of funds becomes: